At its core, the act of blogging is pretty basic.

 You’ll (hopefully) bust your ass creating content and when you publish it you almost expect people to start coming.

 It can take a while to build up traffic for your blog and this can be very discouraging for people.

-It’s why in Blog Simple Framework I focus on a specific set of steps that help me build up my blogs as quickly as possible.
+That’s why in Blog Simple Framework we focus on a specific set of steps that help us build up our blogs as quickly as possible.